Emmerich Danzer: Competitive

 Emmerich Danzer began to skate at the age of five.
 Herta Wächter became his coach in 1953.
 His skating club was WEV in Vienna.

 Danzer stood on his first ISU Championship podium at the 1963 Europeans in Budapest.
 He finished fourth the following year, in Grenoble, before winning gold ahead of France's Alain Calmat at the 1965 Europeans in Moscow.
 He placed fifth at the 1965 World Championships in Colorado Springs, Colorado.

 Danzer won the European championships four times, from 1965—1968, and the Worlds title three times, from 1966—1968.
 He was the gold medal favorite at the 1968 Winter Olympics, held in February in Grenoble, but placed fourth in the compulsory figures after almost coming to a stop.
 His first place in the free skate was not enough to lift him onto the podium as his teammate Wolfgang Schwarz, whom Danzer had defeated in 12 national and international competitions, took the gold.

 Danzer was voted Austrian athlete of the year in 1966 and 1967.

-Post-competitive
+Post-competition work

 Danzer turned professional in 1968 and performed with the Wiener Eisrevue (Vienna Ice Revue) and Holiday on Ice until 1975.
 He also recorded a song, Sag es mir, which became a hit in Austria.
 From 1975 to 1989, he worked as a coach at Lake Placid in the United States.

 Danzer began working for an insurance company in Vienna in 1989; he is in charge of sport insurance activities and sport sponsoring.
 From 1995 to 1997, he served as the president of the Austrian figure skating organization (Österreichischer Eiskunstlaufverband).
 In 2000, he became the president of the figure skating club "Wiener Eislaufverein".

 Danzer is also a commentator for the Austrian television station ORF, often collaborating with Ingrid Wendl on figure skating events.